 In addition to securing the best possible award for your injuries, we will also assist you where appropriate to obtain the latest digital hearing aids and any recommended treatment to help improve your hearing.

-If you have been diagnosed with noise induced hearing loss and/or tinnitus in the last three years, then you should contact Simon or James for free confidential advice on 01752 668246, or if you prefer simply click here to arrange your free initial compensation claim meeting.
+If you have been diagnosed with noise induced hearing loss and/or tinnitus in the last three years, then you should contact Simon, James (Jim) or James for free confidential advice on 01752 668246, or if you prefer simply click here to arrange your free initial compensation claim meeting.